 Cambridge Pre-U is a post-16 qualification that equips students with the skills they need to succeed at university.
 Developed with universities, it was first introduced in UK state and independent schools in September 2008.

 Cambridge Pre-U is a linear course, with exams taken at the end of two years.
 It encourages the development of well-informed, open and independent-minded individuals; promotes deep understanding through subject specialisation, with a depth and rigour appropriate to progression to higher education; and develops skills in independent research valued by universities.

 Cambridge Pre-U Principal Subjects are examined at the end of two years.
 Cambridge Pre-U Short Courses are available in some subjects and are typically examined at the end of one year.
 Students can study a combination of A Levels and Principal Subjects.

 In order to gain the Cambridge Pre-U Diploma, students must study at least three Cambridge Pre-U Principal Subjects (up to two A Levels can be substituted for Principal Subjects) and Cambridge Pre-U Global Perspectives & Research (GPR).
 Cambridge Pre-U GPR includes an extended project in the second year, developing skills in research and critical thinking.

 Cambridge Pre-U reports achievement on a scale of nine grades, with Distinction 1 being the highest grade and Pass 3 the lowest grade.

-Subjects: available in 25 subjects including art and design, biology, business and management, chemistry, drama and theatre, economics, literature in English, French, further mathematics, geography, German, global perspectives and research, classical Greek, history, Italian, art history, Latin, Mandarin Chinese, mathematics, music, philosophy and theology, physics, psychology, Russian, Spanish.
+Subjects: available in 24 subjects including art and design, biology, business and management, chemistry, economics, literature in English, French, further mathematics, geography, German, global perspectives and research, classical Greek, history, Italian, art history, Latin, Mandarin Chinese, mathematics, music, philosophy and theology, physics, psychology, Russian, Spanish.